JackOgozaly/UFNLP/README.md

+Custom package developed for R to expedite NLP projects.

 # UFNLP

 This github repository contains the code to create a package called "UFNLP".
 This package was developed by a UF team working on a NLP project for Accenture Federal.